 What do your friends come to you seeking help with?
 Tell the story of a time when you think you did a great job of helping another person.
 Now, to make sure you stay humble, tell the story of when that person helped you.

 At the end of this brainstorming exercise, our students, Ramya, Anita, Josh, and M, will have discovered even more things not on their resumé that can expand what all they might write about.

 Freewriting (3-4 weeks)

-Your job, if you’ve started this early, is not to start writing your draft immediately, or even to choose which Common App question you plan to answer.
+Your job, if you’ve started this early, is not to start writing your draft immediately, or even to choose which Common App prompt you plan to select.
 First, you’re going to freewrite using the above prompts as a guide—choose the ones you like, or print them out, cut them up, and put them in a hat; each day, shake up the hat and grab one at random!

 Freewriting is one of the fun parts, so the more you can do it, the better.

 There are a number of ways to approach freewriting, and all of them are meant to keep you limber, loose, and free.
 You want to sound authentic in your essay—which means stiffening up under pressure, as many students do, trying to sound formal, more stereotypically “adult” or “learned.”
 The more you can sound like you while freewriting, the stronger position you’ll be in when it comes to drafting the personal statement.